Zynyz

 The medicine can only be obtained with a prescription and treatment should be started and monitored by a doctor experienced in the treatment of cancer.

 Zynyz is given once every 4 weeks by infusion (drip) into a vein, which lasts around 30 minutes.
-Treatment should continue for a maximum of 2 years or until the cancer gets worse.
-The doctor may interrupt treatment if certain side effects occur or stop it altogether if the side effects are severe.
+For MCC, treatment should continue for a maximum of 2 years or until the cancer gets worse.

 For more information about using Zynyz, see the package leaflet or contact your doctor or pharmacist.

 The active substance in Zynyz, retifanlimab, is a monoclonal antibody, a protein that has been designed to block a receptor (target) called PD-1 on certain cells of the immune system (the body’s natural defences).
 Some cancers can make proteins (PD-L1 and PD-L2) that combine with PD-1 to switch off the activity of the immune cells, preventing them from attacking the cancer.
-By blocking PD 1, retifanlimab stops the cancer switching off these immune cells, thereby increasing the immune system’s ability to kill the cancer cells.
+By blocking PD1, retifanlimab stops the cancer switching off these immune cells, thereby increasing the immune system’s ability to kill the cancer cells.

 Zynyz was shown to be effective at clearing the cancer in an ongoing study involving 101 patients with metastatic or locally advanced MCC that came back and could not be cured by surgery or radiation.
 The study did not compare Zynyz with other medicines or placebo (a dummy treatment).